ezafrir/Group07_SWE_Project/README.md

 ## How to Run the Project
 1. Install Ollama if not already downloaded: https://ollama.com/download
-2. Run llama3.2:
-   ollama pull llama3.2
+2. Run llama3.2 in the terminal by entering: ollama pull llama3.2
 3. Clone the repository:
    git clone <repo-url>
-4. Navigate into the project folder: cd Group07_SWE_Project-main
+4. Navigate into the project folder in the terminal by entering: cd Group07_SWE_Project-main
-5. Install dependencies:
-   npm install
+5. Install dependencies by entering: npm install
-6. Start the server:
+6. Start the server by entering: node server.js
-   node server.js
 4. Open the application in a browser: http://localhost:3000